-The new Merger Control 2021 guide features 27 jurisdictions.
+The Merger Control 2022 guide features 36 jurisdictions.
 The guide provides the latest legal information on enforcement authorities; notification requirements; foreign-to-foreign transactions; joint ventures; third-party rights, confidentiality and cross-border co-operation; appeals and judicial review; and the authorities’ current competition concerns.

-As it turns out, just over a year since the pandemic started, M&A has come back with a vengeance, and with it we have seen a corresponding increase in the volume of deals subject to merger control scrutiny.
-In the EU alone, the number of transactions notified to the European Commission is on pace to reach 480 by the end of 2021.
-Not only would this far surpass last year’s 361 notified transactions, but it would also shatter the all-time record of 414 notifications in 2018.
+M&A activity remains strong, and with it we have seen continued growth in the volume of deals subject to merger control scrutiny.
+In the EU alone, the number of transactions notified to the European Commission reached 405 in 2021, the second-highest number ever.
+After the first four months of 2022, the Commission is on pace to receive over 450 merger notifications, which would be a record.
 Other jurisdictions are also seeing large increases in merger control activity.

 As a result, the challenges that both in-house and external counsel face on how to obtain merger control approvals as quickly and efficiently as possible have never been more relevant.
-This is especially true considering that, far from taking a more lenient approach during the pandemic, competition regulators around the world are only getting tougher on mergers, and the road to deal approval is only getting longer and even more replete with pitfalls.
+This is especially true considering that competition regulators around the world continue to get tougher on mergers, and the road to deal approval is only getting longer and even more replete with pitfalls.
 This makes having a clear guide such as this one all the more essential.
-Indeed, the 2021 Chambers Merger Control guide provides answers to all of the most pressing questions companies and their lawyers face with every notifiable transaction.
+Indeed, the Chambers Merger Control 2022 guide provides answers to all of the most pressing questions companies and their lawyers face with every notifiable transaction.

 For starters, where does the deal need to be filed?
 This is a crucial question, as there are potentially serious consequences for failing to make a required merger control filing, including the imposition of heavy fines.
 Unfortunately, it can be tricky to determine where filings are required in a given case.
 Although an ever-increasing number of countries have some form of merger control law, there remains very little standardisation, with each merger control regime continuing to have its own test to determine which transactions amount to a notifiable event.
 Some jurisdictions catch only changes in control, while others also cover certain acquisitions of non-controlling minority stakes.
 Moreover, every jurisdiction has its own set of filing thresholds based on various factors such as the parties’ turnover, asset value, market share and the size of the transaction.